 Mayor-elect Johnson chooses City Hall ‘lifer’ as his chief of staff

-After “retiring” two weeks ago, 54-year-old Rich Guidice has agreed to serve as Johnson’s first chief of staff, with state Sen. Christina Pacione-Zayas as his deputy.
+After “retiring” two weeks ago, 54-year-old Rich Guidice has agreed to serve as Brandon Johnson’s first chief of staff, with state Sen. Cristina Pacione-Zayas as his deputy.
 Johnson’s choice of Guidice is likely to be reassuring to the City Council.

-Rich Guidice has spent years quarterbacking public safety operations at marquee events, including Lollalooza, the Chicago Marathon, the 2012 NATO Summit and the parades and rallies that celebrated championships by the Cubs, White Sox and Black Hawks.
+Rich Guidice has spent years quarterbacking public safety operations at marquee events, including Lollapalooza, the Chicago Marathon, the 2012 NATO Summit and the parades and rallies that celebrated championships by the Cubs, White Sox and Blackhawks.

 Now, the 54-year-old Guidice will be putting out fires for Chicago’s new mayor.